artofus/HOS-Tutorial_1/README.md

 # HOS-Tutorial_1
-This is the first tutorial using the APIs in the Initial Developer Rlease.
+This is the first tutorial using the APIs in the Initial Developer Release.

 ## Getting Started